KyleSpicer/classes/README.md

-# Kyle Spicer's Github Classes
+# Kyle Spicer's GitHub Classes

 ## About
 I embarked on my programming journey in April 2022 when I started the 170D Warrant Officer Basic Course.
 Prior to that, I had no formal experience with computers or programming theory.